 Listen to the More Recipes About Music & Food Spotify Playlist

 There is an oft-repeated mantra in the music industry: “You get your whole life to write your debut album.
 Not so much your sophomore album.”
-When Terence Trent D’Arby dropped Introducing The Hardline According To… in 1987, it was, in my opinion, epic.
+When Terence Trent D’Arby dropped Introducing The Hardline According To… in 1987, it was a brilliant throwback to the golden age of soul music.
 In the 2021 era of Daptone and the new soul revival, we might take this sort of reverence of old-school soul and R&B for granted, but in ’87 D’Arby was a revelation for soul fans.
 He combined the sex appeal and showmanship of Prince with the vocal style of Jackie Wilson and Sam Cooke.
 To me, D’Arby’s debut is one of the greatest soul albums of all time.

 Sometimes you just stumble into a recipe.
-When creating the Soy Division Tacos, I realized I had stumbled into batter-fried tofu that, without any seasoning sorcery, tasted like fried fish.
+When creating the Soy Division Tacos, I realized I had stumbled into batter-fried tofu that tasted like fried fish without any seasoning sorcery.
 As I had previously made a fish and chips sandwich, I wondered if I could adapt that recipe to a tofu and chips dish.

 The answer is a resounding YES!

 It’s almost bizarre how much this mimics fish.
 I’ve had some suggestions on adding kelp powder, but honestly, the expense is unwarranted.
-This is straight-up, pub-style, crispy battered filets with crispy chips, a spicy slaw, and remoulade (because it’s better than tartar sauce).
-My only fail was not having some malt vinegar for the chips.
+This is straight-up, pub-style, crispy battered filets with crispy chips and tartar sauce.
+My only failure was not having some malt vinegar for the chips.
 I’ll be correcting that next time.
 And they’ll certainly be a “next time” as this is far cheaper than getting good fish and just as delicious.

 NEITHER FISH NOR FLESH